 In February 2016, the FASB issued ASU No. 2016-02, "Leases."
 Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases): 1) a lease liability, which is the present value of a lessee's obligation to make lease payments, and 2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Lessor accounting under the new guidance remains largely unchanged as it is substantially equivalent to existing guidance for sales-type leases, direct financing leases, and operating leases.
 Leveraged leases have been eliminated, although lessors can continue to account for existing leveraged leases using the current accounting guidance.
 Other limited changes were made to align lessor accounting with the lessee accounting model and the new revenue recognition standard.
 All entities will classify leases to determine how to recognize lease-related revenue and expense.
 Quantitative and qualitative disclosures will be required by lessees and lessors to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The intention is to require enough information to supplement the amounts recorded in the financial statements so that users can understand more about the nature of an entity's leasing activities.
-ASU No. 2016-02 is effective for interim and annual reporting periods beginning after December 15, 2018; early adoption is permitted.
+ASU No. 2016-02 is effective for interim and annual reporting periods beginning after December 15, 2018.
 All entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
-They have the option to use certain relief; full retrospective application is prohibited.
+As the Company expects to elect the transition option provided in ASU No. 2018-11 (see below), the modified retrospective approach will be applied on January 1, 2019 (as opposed to January 1, 2017).
+The Company also expects to elect certain relief options offered in ASU 2016-02 including the package of practical expedients, the option not to separate lease and non-lease components and instead to account for them as a single lease component, and the option not to recognize right-of-use assets and lease liabilities that arise from short-term leases (i.e., leases with terms of twelve months or less).
+The Company will likely not elect the hindsight practical expedient, which allows entities to use hindsight when determining lease term and impairment of right-of-use assets.
 The Company has several lease agreements, such as branch locations, which are currently considered operating leases, and therefore, not recognized on the Company's consolidated statements of condition.
 The Company expects the new guidance will require these lease agreements to be recognized on the consolidated statements of condition as a right-of-use asset and a corresponding lease liability.
 Therefore, the Company's preliminary evaluation indicates the provisions of ASU No. 2016-02 are expected to impact the Company's consolidated statements of condition, along with the Company's regulatory capital ratios.
-However, the Company continues to evaluate the extent of potential impact the new guidance will have on the Company's Consolidated Financial Statements.
-The Company is nearing completion of identifying a complete inventory of arrangements containing a lease and accumulating the lease data necessary to apply the amended guidance.
-In addition, the Company purchased new software to aid in the transition to the new leasing guidance, and the majority of the Company's leases have been entered into this new leasing software program.
+However, the Company does not expect the new guidance to have a material impact on the Company's consolidated statements of income.
+The Company is nearing completion of its effort to compile a complete inventory of arrangements containing a lease and accumulating the lease data necessary to apply the amended guidance.
+In addition, the Company is implementing new software to aid in the transition, and the majority of the Company's leases have been entered into this new leasing software program.